Brokers With Most Profitable Traders 2025

 5

-Trust Platform Assets Fees Accounts Research Education Mobile Support 3.5 eToro is a highly-rated platform that offers trading services in numerous CFDs, stocks, and cryptoassets.
-Established in 2007, it is used by millions of traders worldwide and is regulated by top-tier governing bodies such as the FCA and CySEC. eToro is well-known for its extensive social trading platform.
-Through eToro USA LLC, crypto trading is available.
-Investments are subject to market risk, and the initial invested principal may be lost.
-CFDs are not offered in the U.S In the UK and some EU countries, investing in cryptoassets is highly volatile and unregulated, with no consumer protection.
-Profits may be subject to tax.
-Some retail CFD traders lose money.eToro Profitable Traders
+Trust Platform Assets Fees Accounts Research Education Mobile Support 3.5 eToro is a leading platform offering trading services in thousands of CFDs, stocks, and cryptoassets.
+Founded in 2007, it has millions of active traders worldwide and is regulated by top authorities like the FCA and CySEC.
+It is well-known for its social trading platform.
+Crypto Trading is available through eToro USA LLC; investments carry market risk, including potential loss of principal.
+CFDs are not available in the US Crypto investments are risky and highly volatile.
+Tax may apply.
+Understand the risks.
+51% of retail CFD accounts lose money.eToro Profitable Traders

 At eToro 49% of traders are profitable.